“Do you believe in evolution?” El, a young mother, a Christian, a newly minted lawyer asked me this question over tea.

 Scientific Theory is not the same as the theory I have that horses that crap before a race are more likely to win the race.

 Second, the idea that Genesis should be taken literally is relatively new.
 A fad, considering how long the Book has been around.
-Beside, I find it a tad difficult to take Genesis literally because of the contradictions creation story.
+Besides, I find it a tad difficult to take Genesis literally because of the contradictions creation story.

 I do believe that God created me.
 I believe it’s a mystery how he did it; and I believe Genesis helps me believe my place in the world that He created.